(Note: This article is based on the new, revised, 2016 version of ANSI Z490.1.)

 And MSHA is pretty explicit about how long the training on various subjects should last, and has some explicit rules about trainers.

-But even with all that known information, it’s not always clear exactly how to create effective EHS training.
+But even with all that known information, it’s not always clear exactly how to design, create, and deliver effective EHS training.
 That’s not spelled out in the regulations.
 But fortunately, we’ve got ANSI Z490.1 for that.

 ANSI Z490.1, titled “Criteria for Accepted Practices in Safety, Health and Environmental Training,” provides a national standard for creating, maintaining, and evaluating an EHS training program.
 Handy, huh?

 So let’s dig into ANSI Z490.1 and see what’s it’s all about.
 In this article, we’re going to give you a general overview of the entire standard.
-And we’ll follow up with more articles that look at each additional section in closer detail.
+And you’ll notice that in the various sections of this article, we’ve provided links if you want more in-depth, detailed information about that section.

 First, let’s deal with some common questions.